Frequently Asked Questions

 A: It is not possible to waive the GRE.
 All applicants must take it, although applicants to the area of Real Estate and the Built Environment in the Master in Design Studies degree program may submit the GRE or the Graduate Management Admission Test (GMAT).
 Test scores are one tool by which the committee evaluates an applicant.
 Keep in mind that they are also looking closely at transcripts, recommendations, essays, resumes, and portfolios.

 Q: Is there a cut-off point for GPA or GRE scores?

 A: We do not have a cut-off point for GPA or GRE scores, although successful applicants typically have at least a 3.4 GPA.
-The average GRE scores for the 2014 incoming class were 158 for the verbal, 157 for the quantitative, and 4.0 for the analytical writing sections.
+The average GRE scores for the Fall Class of 2015 were 157 for the verbal, 159 for the quantitative, and 4.0 for the analytical writing sections.
 We encourage you to apply whether or not you meet these guidelines.
 Keep in mind that all components of the application are taken into consideration.

 Q: For international students, is there a minimum TOEFL score that must be achieved?

 A: Yes.
 On the TOEFL iBT, our minimum required score is 92, with minimum section requirements of 23.
 The preferred TOEFL iBT score is 104, with individual section scores of 26 or above.
-If your score falls between the minimum and preferred, you will be required to take an English language course at Harvard the summer before you enroll.
-The English language course (English for Design) runs from late June through mid-August.
+If your score falls between the minimum and preferred, you will be required to take our English language course the summer before you enroll.
+The English language course (English for Design) occurs during the month of June.